 Get ongoing care with regular follow-ups

-CBT focuses on identifying and changing negative thought patterns.
-DBT is a modified form of CBT, that emphasises emotional regulation, acceptance, and coping strategies, particularly for people with intense emotional responses.
+Cognitive-Behavioral Therapy (CBT) focuses on identifying and changing negative thought patterns and behaviors.
+Dialectical Behavior Therapy (DBT), a modified form of CBT, places greater emphasis on emotional regulation, distress tolerance, and mindfulness.
+It is particularly effective for individuals with intense emotional responses and conditions like Borderline Personality Disorder.

 If you’re experiencing persistent feelings of sadness, anxiety, or other emotional difficulties that interfere with daily functioning, it may be time to consult a mental health professional for an assessment.

-The duration of therapy varies depending on your needs, the nature of the issues being addressed, and the type of therapy used.
-Some people may benefit from short-term therapy, while others may require longer-term support.
+The length of therapy varies based on individual needs, the complexity of the issues being addressed, and the therapeutic approach used.
+Some people see improvements in a few sessions, while others may require longer-term therapy for ongoing support and deeper healing.